Channel Balance Interpolation in the Lightning Network via Machine Learning: Future Work

 \section{Future Work}

-A natural follow up to this experiment is to implement an enhanced pathfinding algorithm that integrates the predictive model into a Lightning Node's routing decisions.
-The Enhanced Pathfinding Algorithm aims to find the most reliable path from a source node to a destination node.
-It utilizes a three-step process: first, predict the balance of each edge in the network; second, assign a cost to each edge according to its predicted balance; and finally, use Djikstras algorithm to find the cheapest path.
-The cost function used is the negative logarithm which has been shown in other works to be useful for optimizing pathfinding for reliability\cite{pickhardt2021optimally}.
+A natural next step is to develop an enhanced pathfinding algorithm that integrates the predictive model into a Lightning Node's routing decisions.
+The enhanced pathfinding algorithm would identify the most reliable path from a source to a destination through a three-step process:

-Another future direction of work is to conduct analysis via simulation to determine how the number of payment retries changes when using this machine learning model versus existing pathfinding methods.
-This can be directly translated to time saved in waiting for payment confirmation, a critical aspect of Lightning wallet user experience (UX).
-This quantified pathfinding efficiency gain is expected to go up as interpolation models improve.

-By adding more features or more diverse historical data, the model can potentially uncover more intricate patterns and improve its predictions.
-For example, adding data related to transaction frequencies, channel opening and closing times, or network congestion might provide deeper insights into balance dynamics.
-Incorporating time series analysis could help capture trends and seasonal variations in channel balances.
-This approach could make predictions more dynamic by considering how balances change, not just the static state of balances at a single point in time.

-In addition to supervised learning, the probabilistic learning of distributions would be useful for conducting simulations so balances can be repeatedly sampled to generate robust confidence intervals.
-Robust confidence intervals, derived from well-modeled probabilistic distributions, can give network operators and users more reliable information for path planning.
-By addressing these areas, the model not only becomes more accurate in its predictions but also more useful for planning and operational decisions within the Lightning Network.
-This enhancement could lead to more efficient routing decisions, reduced transaction costs, and improved overall network stability.